 The summer after your senior year of high school seems like one of the most pivotal points in your life.
 You will hear from a million different people that you have to do a million different things before you head off to college and that is overwhelming.
 You need to spend your time enjoying everything you can about your hometown and your family, but you also need to dedicate your time to preparing for your future.

-We recommend finding a balance between planning for your future, enjoying your present, and reminiscing on your past.
+We recommend finding a balance after high school between planning for your future, enjoying your present, and reminiscing on your past.

 FOR YOUR FUTURE

 Find a balance after high school by focusing on the most important things in each category: Future issues, present concerns, and reflection on the past.
 Here are some topics to focus on for your future as you find that balance: